 In order to have the best experience grocery shopping and prevent going over-budget is to be prepared.
+As a college student you're likely on a budget with a cheap apartment and a limited amount to spend on food.
 With the right planning and referencing this guide, you’ll soar through the grocery store like a pro.
 It’s a good idea to formulate a list of meals and snacks you like to eat as well as planning how often you’d like to go grocery shopping.
 By figuring out these two important details, you’ll have more efficient grocery shopping trips.

 Here are a few tips for creating your shopping list:

 - Choose meal options that suit your lifestyle!
 As a college student, you should aim to have quick lunch options and grand-and-go snacks that will make your life easier.

 - Only go to the grocery store with a full stomach otherwise your hunger will make some bad decisions and break the bank.

 - Pick dinner options that will allow for leftovers!
 That way if your crammed with schoolwork, last night’s lasagna will save the day.

 Below are grocery essentials that should guide you on your first grocery shopping trip!
 Try not to go overboard.
 It’s a good idea to buy less things initially to get a good feel of how much you eat and what food options are the best for you.
 Your Texas Tech apartment may be tight on storage space, so be cautious overbuying if you have roommates.

 - Pasta and pasta sauce

 - Canned vegetables